rust-cli/book/src/in-depth/human-communication.md

 the same prefixes and sentence structure to make the logs easily skimmable.

+Try to let your application output tell a story about what it's doing and how it impacts the user.
+This can involve showing a timeline of steps involved or even a progress bar and indicator for long running actions.
+The user should at no point get the feeling that the application is doing something mysterious that they cannot follow.

 ## When it's hard to tell what's going on

 <aside class="todo">